Jae Park: Rebranding to begin solo music career (2020–2021)

-Departure from Day6 and continuation of solo career (2021–present)
+Departure from Day6 and official solo debut (2021–present)

-On December 31, 2021, Park announced via Twitter that he will be taking a hiatus from his promotions as a member of the band.
-The same day, JYP Entertainment announced that he will be leaving the band and ending his exclusive contract with the company due to personal reasons.
+On December 31, 2021, Park announced via Twitter that he will be taking a hiatus from his promotions after 6 years as a member of Day6.
+The same day, JYP Entertainment announced that Park would be leaving the band and ending his exclusive contract with the company for personal reasons.

-On April 8, Park released a single titled "Car Crash" on streaming platforms, working with 100 Thieves and John Lee for its music video.
+On April 8, 2022, Park released a single titled "Car Crash" on music streaming platforms, starring gaming streamers Valkyrae and Kyedae from 100 Thieves in its music video directed by John Lee.
+This release marked his official solo debut.

+On April 11, 2022, Park released the music video for the song "Sincerely," on YouTube.
+"Sincerely," was later included on his second EP, Smiling in Insomnia, in April 2023.

-On May 25, Park released his second "Mindset Collection" through the platform Dive Studios.
+On May 25, 2022, Park released his second "Mindset Collection" through the platform Dive Studios.

-Park performed at Head in the Clouds Festival 2022 on August 20–21, 2022 at Brookside at the Rose Bowl in Pasadena, California.
+Park performed at Head in the Clouds Festival 2022 on August 20 to 21, 2022 at Brookside at the Rose Bowl in Pasadena, California.

 On October 28, Park performed as a guest artist at the MAX - North America Tour 2022 show at The Wiltern in Los Angeles, California.

-For the first time in his solo career, Park performed at Head in the Clouds Festival 2022 on December 3-4, 2022 at Community Park PIK2 in Jakarta, Indonesia as a headliner artist.
+For the first time in his solo career, Park performed as a headliner artist at Head in the Clouds Festival 2022, which took place at Community Park PIK2 in Jakarta, Indonesia on December 3 to 4, 2022.

 In December 2022, Park embarked on his first Asia Tour with 2 shows: one at Clapper Studio in Taipei, Taiwan on December 6, 2022 and another at Gateway Theatre in Singapore on December 8, 2022.